solana-labs/solana/book/src/implemented-proposals/ed_overview/ed_mvp.md

 ## MVP Economic Features

-* Faucet to deliver testnet SOLs to validators for staking and dapp development.
+* Faucet to deliver testnet SOLs to validators for staking and application development.
 * Mechanism by which validators are rewarded via network inflation.
 * Ability to delegate tokens to validator nodes
 * Validator set commission fees on interest from delegated tokens.